wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Retrieve existing system configuration.md

 ## View a specific facet configuration

-Complete the following to view the configuration of a specific facet of a component:
+Complete the following steps to view the configuration of a specific facet of a component:

-1. Open command line.
+1. Open a command prompt.
-2. Type the following in the command line, replacing `<componentId>` and `<facetName>` with the ID of the component and the facet name, and press Enter.
+2. Type the following command, replacing `<componentId>` and `<facetName>` with the ID of the component and the facet name, and press Enter.

    ```bash
    edgecmd Configuration <componentId> <facetName>